 Positive psychology sounds like another fad or for those of us chronic doomsayers, just plain “Pollyanna”.
 We all know the world we see has positive and negative energy.
 The question I have been asked on occasions is “By being positive, aren’t we just lying to ourselves?”
 Another concern centres on being authentic. ”Surely being positive constantly can’t be authentic, because bad things happen”.

 Well, actually I do believe you can be a positive force, in all types of situations.
 If you want to lead people in the right direction, here are 7 uncommon ways you can be a positive influence on yourself and others.

-- Being glad for others for most of us is quite easy.
+Being glad for others for most of us is quite easy.
 It’s great to see people doing well.
 Showing you’re glad means actively helping them to celebrate their successes.
 When someone gets that qualification or loses that 6lb, find a way to help them celebrate.
-Buy a bunch of flowers or send that card, or take the time to drop an email, pop your head round the door and tell them “Well done”.
-Too often in our fast paced lives, even though we may be glad for others, we fall short of showing we are.
+Buy a bunch of flowers or send that card, or take the time to drop an email, pop your head around the door and tell them “Well done”.
+Too often in our fast-paced lives, even though we may be glad for others, we fall short of showing we are.